 In our famous jungle-chic lodge by a gin-clear lake, we live and breathe chimpanzees.

 Come on a legendary journey to meet the most privileged primates on the planet: the wild chimpanzees of Mahale - and us, the trackers, guides, and helpers who share their leafy Nirvana.
 In the forest’s dappled sunlight, chimpanzees romp and commune around us.
-At the lakeshore, on a white beach, Greystoke safari lodge opens its shaggy arms, hewn from vintage dhows, proffering yet another level of pleasure to all our intrepid guests.
+At the lakeshore, on a white beach, Greystoke lodge opens its shaggy arms, hewn from vintage dhows, proffering yet another level of pleasure to all our intrepid guests.

 Rest and Relaxation in the Canopy - just you and nature